 We offer a number of preparatory programmes through the Bournemouth University International College.
 These courses offer you progression from High School in your home country to a Bachelor’s degree at BU.

 The aim of this course is to give you all the skills you need to work as an autonomous physiotherapist once you graduate.
-The employment prospects are excellent with 100%* of our students working or in further study within six months of finishing their degree.
+The employment prospects are excellent with 95%* of our student working or in further study within six months of finishing their degree, and of those working 100% gain professional or managerial roles.
 This qualification will allow you to work all over the world, as well as in the UK.

 On graduating, you can feel confident to apply for jobs in the NHS or the private sector, or may choose to move into education rather than practice.
 Among the roles you can apply for are: